kodexa-ai/get-started-with-python/README.md

     jupyter lab

-Select the kodexa_python_quickstart kernel to execute the notebooks.
+Select the "kodexa_python_quickstart" kernel in the notebook when executing the example code.

 ## Overview